-Most white-collar Federal employees - including GS employees, but excluding most SES members, most SL and ST employees, and all Executive Schedule officials - are eligible for supplemental locality-based payments in addition to the rate of basic pay.
-These payments apply only in the United States and its territories and possessions.
-In 2020, the locality payments range from 15.95 to 41.44 percent.
-The maximum locality-adjusted rate of pay for GS employees is the rate for Executive Schedule level IV (\$170,800 in 2020).
+Most Federal employees - including GS and SL employees, but excluding SES members and Executive Schedule officials - are eligible for supplemental locality-based payments in addition to the basic rate of pay.
+These payments apply only in the 48 contiguous States.
+In 2008, the locality payments range from 13.18 to 32.53 percent.
+The maximum locality-adjusted rate of pay for GS employees is the rate for Executive Schedule level IV (\$149,000 in 2008); for SL employees the maximum rate is the rate for Executive Schedule level III (\$158,500 in 2008).

-Aggregate and Premium Pay Limitations
+Aggregate Pay Limitations

 Most Federal employees are subject to an annual aggregate pay limitation under 5 U.S.C.
 5307 that restricts the total amount of pay an employee may receive in any calendar year.
 Pay in excess of the limitation is payable at the beginning of the next calendar year and counts toward the next year's limit.
-For SES members and SL and ST employees covered by certified performance appraisal systems, the aggregate pay limit is the annual rate of pay for the Vice President (\$253,300 in 2020).
-For all others, the aggregate pay limit is the annual rate of pay for level I of the Executive Schedule (\$219,200 in 2020).
-[5 CFR part 530, subpart B]
+For SES members and SL employees covered by certified performance appraisal systems, the aggregate pay limit is the annual rate of pay for the Vice President (\$221,100 in 2008).
+For all others, the aggregate pay limit is the annual rate of pay for level I of the Executive Schedule (\$191,300 in 2008) [5 CFR part 530, subpart B].